Door-to-door sales isn’t what it used to be… or is it?

 Top Industries for Door-to-Door Sales

-Door-to-door sales also works well in places that haven’t changed much with the times.
+Door-to-door sales also work well in places that haven’t changed much with the times.
 It’s not that they’re resistant to change; it’s that the industry relies on traditional customer relationships.
-They’re used to face-to-face communication and place great value in it.
+They’re used to face-to-face communication and place great value on it.

 Medical Equipment